 Assessment.
 All of Glacier's and its subsidiary banks' computer equipment and mission-critical software programs have been identified.
 This phase is essentially complete.
 Glacier's primary software vendors were also assessed during this phase, and vendors who provide mission-critical software have been contacted.
 Glacier has obtained written certification from providers of material services that such providers are, or will be, Year 2000 compliant.
 Based upon its ongoing assessment of the readiness of its vendors, suppliers and service providers, Glacier has developed contingency plans addressing the most reasonably likely worst case scenarios.
 Glacier will continue to monitor and work with these vendors.
 Glacier has also identified, and are working with, the subsidiary banks' significant borrowers and funds providers to assess the extent to which they may be affected by Year 2000 issues.

-$\,$ Testing.
-Updating and testing of the Glacier's and its subsidiary banks' automated systems has been completed.
+Testing.
+Updating and testing of Glacier's and its subsidiary banks' automated systems has been completed.
+Glacier tested its primary software systems, its computer equipment, interfaces and contingency plans.
+The tests revealed no significant Year 2000 related problems.